Return of Texas 'affluenza' teen delayed, mother jailed in U.S

-LOS ANGELES/MEXICO CITY The Texas teenager derided for a claim of "affluenza" as a defense for a deadly drunken-driving crash won a delay of weeks for a return to Texas from Mexico, while his mother was in a Los Angeles jail on Thursday after being deported.
+LOS ANGELES/MEXICO CITY The Texas teenager derided for his "affluenza" defense in a deadly drunken-driving case won a weeks-long delay in extradition from Mexico, while his mother was in a Los Angeles jail on Thursday after being deported.

-The right to appeal against deportation filed by lawyers for the teen alone after his detention this week was accepted by the court, which will now review his case, the official said.
+The stay could delay his return by weeks or months, the official said.
+The right to appeal against deportation filed by lawyers for the teen after his detention this week was accepted by the court, which will now review his case, the official added.

 Ethan and his mother, Tonya Couch, 48, entered the country by land earlier this month, according to Mexican officials, though it was unclear where.
 The two were arrested on Monday in the Pacific Coast resort city of Puerto Vallarta.